RPasecky/sensorLink/README.md

    <img src="./iPhone_Swift/downloadPlist.png "
    alt="download the google plist to connect to firebase" width="400"/>

    3. From there you should be ready to roll.
-Build the app and enjoy!
+Build the app and give it a try!

+#### Closing thoughts
+    If your circuit is set up correctly and you successfully integrated Firebase into both your Swift and Python projects, you should be able to communicate back and forth just by overwriting specific values in your database.
+Of course, this is a ton more you could do with this if you're interested.